Infrastructure

 - Persistence -- Event-sourced vs. state-stored strategies

-- ORM Adapters -- Production persistence using Drizzle, Prisma, or TypeORM
+- Persistence Adapters -- Production persistence using Drizzle, Prisma, or TypeORM

 - Testing -- Using in-memory implementations for testing